Importing timber, wooden articles, bamboo and related products

-All imported timber, wooden articles, bamboo and related products (whether for commercial or personal use) must comply with the department's Biosecurity Import Conditions system (BICON).
+All imported timber, wooden articles, bamboo and related products (whether for commercial or personal use) must comply with the import conditions as stated on the department's Biosecurity Import Conditions system (BICON).

 It is the responsibility of importers to ensure that their products meet the import conditions.
 Failing to meet import conditions may result in delays, additional costs, and, in some cases, the re-export or destruction of the goods at the importers expense.